madguy007/CodeStrom-Challenge/README.md

 # CodeStorm Challenge

-The **CodeStorm Challenge** is an intense coding competition designed to test:
+This repository contains my submission for the **CodeStorm Challenge**, an intense coding competition designed to test:

-- Programming skills
+- Problem-solving skills
+- Algorithmic thinking
-- Problem-solving abilities
+- Code efficiency
-- Communication and explanation skills
+- Clear explanation and communication

-## Project Overview
+## 📌 Project Overview

-- Total of **30 coding questions**
+- Total of **30 coding problems**
-- Problems cover:
-  - Algorithms
-  - Data structures
-  - Different programming paradigms
-- I solve these questions using **Python (Google Colab)**.
+- Solved using Python (Google Colab)

-## Video Explanation

-As part of this project, I also created an explanatory video for the solutions of **any five selected questions**.
-The video explains:
-- Thought process
-- Approach to each problem
-- How the code works step by step

-(You can add a YouTube link here later if you upload the video.)
+- Detailed explanations included inside the notebook
+- Created a video explanation for 5 selected questions

-## Files
+## 📁 Repository Structure

-- `notebooks/codestorm_challenge_solutions.ipynb` – main notebook with solutions
-- `.gitignore` – Python-related files to ignore

-Note: The notebook is large, so GitHub cannot render it.
-Please download the file to view it.